-- 3. Official transcript from each college/university attended to be sent directly to our Admissions Office. \ - 4.
+- 3. An official transcript from each college/university attended to be sent directly to our Admissions Office. - 4.
 Three letters of recommendation, including at least two from former professors in the student's area of specialization of the last completed degree. - 5.
-Payment of a \$ 50.00 non-refundable processing fee established at our institution.
+Payment of a \$50.00 non-refundable processing fee established at our institution.
 Please contact the Admission Office for payment procedures. - 6.
-A Criminal Background Check (CBC) is required. - 7.
+A Criminal Background Check (CBC) is required (issued prior to six months or less). - 7.
 Interview with the department to which the student is applying or the Graduate Program in Biomedical Sciences Admissions Committee.

-\Students from foreign institutions must send an official translation, validation and/or equivalency to the U.S.A. system to have their academic documentation considered.
+Students from foreign institutions must send an official translation, validation and/or equivalency to the U.S.A. system to have their academic documentation considered.
 We suggest Word Educational Services (WES) as an external agency for this purpose.
 The website is www.wes.org